BJTMastermind/UMRC/README.md

 ## About This Project

 The Universal Minecraft Resource Converter is a tool that allows you to convert a Java Resource Pack, Java Texture Pack, or a Bedrock Resource Pack to one another easily.

+Currently can not be used as other parts of the program are still being worked on to make the conversions possible.

 # Screen Shots